Efficient PSF Modeling with ShOpt.jl: A PSF Benchmarking Study with JWST NIRCam Imaging: Introduction

 To summarize, our contributions are the following: \begin{itemize} \item We introduce \texttt{ShOpt}, and with it, a number of methods for efficient empirical PSF characterization. \item We benchmark the model fidelity of different PSF fitters using non-parametric approaches.
-We use real and simulated catalogs from the COSMOS-Web Survey and measure $\chi^2$, mean relative error, and mean absolute error. \item We benchmark the computational efficiency of different PSF fitters. \end{itemize}
+We use real and simulated catalogs from the COSMOS-Web Survey and measure $\chi^2$, mean relative error, and mean absolute error.
+We supplement these statistics with conventional second moment HSM fits \citep{mandelbaum2005systematic, hirata2003shear}. \item We benchmark the computational efficiency of different PSF fitters. \end{itemize}

 The remainder of this paper is structured as follows.
 In Section \ref{sec:style}, we establish the workflow of \texttt{ShOpt} and the notation used in this paper.
 In Section \ref{sec:psfHat}, we develop our methods for Gaussian and pixel-basis PSF fits, and in Section \ref{sec:FOV} our methods for fitting their variation across the field of view.
 In Section \ref{sec:shDH}, we describe our benchmarking methods and data sets.
 Our algorithmic choices for \texttt{ShOpt} are justified using big-$\mathcal{O}$ time complexity analysis in Section \ref{sec:runtime}, specifically detailing \texttt{ShOpt}'s speed variation with different input parameters.
 In Section \ref{sec:datacleaning}, we describe our benchmarking methods and data sets.
 We present our results in Section \ref{sec:results}, and discussion and conclusions in Section \ref{sec:conclusions}.